gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 ```

 The actions are now in place which subsequently have to be reduced.
-To this end, please open your `index.js` in the reducer folder and import these actions
+To this end, please open your `index.js` in the reducer folder and import these actions right at the beginning of the file

 ### reducers/index.js